Kanye West: Name change

-In August 2021, West applied to court to have his legal name changed from "Kanye Omari West" to "Ye", with no middle or last name; he cited "personal reasons" for the change.
+In August 2021, West filed a petition in a California court to legally change his name from Kanye Omari West to simply Ye with no middle or last name; he cited "personal reasons" for the change.
 The request was granted by Michelle Williams Court, a Los Angeles County Superior Court judge, in October 2021.
-West had alluded to wishing to change his name since 2018 and had used Ye as a nickname for several years prior, stating in a 2018 interview that he believed "ye" (/jiː/) was the most commonly used word in the Bible: (Note: In the King James Bible, the most commonly used translation of the Christian Bible in the United States, the word that appears the most is not "ye", but rather "Lord" (not counting indefinite articles).)
+West had alluded to wishing to change his name since 2018 and had used Ye as a nickname for several years prior, stating in a 2018 interview that he believed ye (/jiː/) was the most commonly used word in the Bible: (Note: In the King James Bible, the most commonly used translation of the Christian Bible in the United States, the word that appears the most is not "ye", but rather "Lord" (not counting indefinite articles).)
 "In the Bible it means 'you'.
 So, I'm you.
 I'm us.
 It's us.
 It went from being Kanye, which means the only one, to just Ye."
-He has said that the name Ye represents him without an ego.
+He has said that the name Ye represents him without an ego, and has referred to "Kanye West" as his slave name.
 West began releasing music under the name Ye and made an effort to change his social media handles from @kanyewest to @ye in 2025.
 HotNewHipHop noted that the public still generally referred to him using his birth name, "[w]hether for SEO reasons, force of habit, animosity, or intentional suppression".
+As a result, both names have remained in common use, with "Kanye West" continuing to serve as the primary identifier for much of his existing music catalogue and what he is most famously known by.